Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Simulation and Experimental Results

 \subsubsection{Figure Eight Trajectory}

 We assess the performance of the auto-tuned controller parameters shown in Table \ref{tab:all_controllers} on a figure-eight trajectory as a widely used benchmark in literature.
-For this purpose, we use the concept of minimum-snap trajectory optimization \cite{Mellinger2011, Richter2016} to design a figure-eight trajectory with a period of 5.5 seconds.
-To provide a reference for evaluation, we also simulate the UAV's response utilizing the model and controller parameters identified by DNN-MRFT.
+For this purpose, we use the concept of minimum-snap trajectory optimization \cite{Mellinger2011, Richter2016} to design a figure-eight trajectory with a period of 5.5 seconds, and we provide position, velocity, and angle references for tracking.
 The full simulation and experimental profile of the trajectory following maneuver can be observed in Fig. \ref{fig:figure_8_exp} and a quantification of the resultant errors is provided in Table \ref{tab:exp_fig_8_compare}.
 The similarity between the simulation and experimental profile indicates accuracy in terms of identified model parameters, which in turn implies the optimality of the auto-tuned controllers.

-We benchmark DNN-MRFT's performance on figure-eight trajectory tracking against the Sim-to-Real reinforcement learning (S2R) approach \cite{molchanov2019sim}.
-We report S2R results on an identical path as presented in \cite{molchanov2019sim}.
-Table. \ref{tab:exp_fig_8_compare} shows the average euclidean position error \(\norm{e(t)}\) and the average contouring (lateral) errors \(\norm{e_{c}(t)}\) during trajectory following.
-Due to differences in the UAV dimensions and its subsequent effects on maneuverability, we also report these errors normalized by the UAVs' arm length.
-The DNN-MRFT approach achieves a lower overall position error of \(\norm{e(t)}=0.36 m\), and substantially reduces the normalized errors when compared against the S2R approach.
-By comparing \(\norm{e(t)}\) and \(\norm{e_{c}(t)}\), it is apparent that longitudinal errors constitute the main components of the overall position error.
-Longitudinal errors might arise from delays in the system response or limitation of the UAV dynamics, especially since UAV dynamics were not considered in the trajectory generation process.